Lemon-lbo/Project-penguin/README.md

-# Project: Penguin EDA & Visualization
+# Project Penguin : EDA & Visualization

 This project analyzes the **Palmer Penguins** dataset, focusing on body size measurements of *Adélie*, *Gentoo*, and *Chinstrap* penguins.
 The analysis is performed in **R**, with emphasis on aesthetic data visualization and exploratory analysis *to support understanding of the biological and statistical insights within the dataset*.